TeamOpenSmartGlasses/SmartGlassesManager/README.md

 - Cayden Pierce - [Emex Labs](https://emexwearables.com)
 - Alex Israelov - http://www.alexisraelov.com/

-We are actively building a community that is building cognitive augmentation technologies together.
+We are building a community that is building cognitive augmentation technologies together.